-A resume is a one page professional document detailing your key academic and work experience that best describes who you are.
-If you need a template to create your personalized resume, click here.
+A resumé is a one page professional document detailing your key academic and work experience that best describes who you are.
+If you need a template to create your personalized resumé, visit our Resumé Prep page.

 Similar to the education section, list your most recent professional work experience.
 Include the company’s name, your job position, and the dates you worked at the company.
 You should also include a few bullet points of specific responsibilities and accomplishments you had at the company since this would assist employers in learning more about your work skills and how it would benefit their company.